aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_5.rst

 Filters and type conversion
 ===========================

-The last exercise on the previous section introduced a disturbance to the system.
+The last exercise in the previous section introduced a disturbance to the system.

-In this section we will add a filter before the controller to mitigate the effect of the disturbance.
+In this section, we will add a filter before the controller to mitigate the effect of the disturbance.

-The filter is implemented using the :vcisdoxygenmccl:`FilterGAM`, and is configured as a notch filter filtered at at 10 Hz.
+The filter is implemented using the :vcisdoxygenmccl:`FilterGAM`, and is configured as a notch filter centred at 10 Hz.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-14.cfg
     :language: c++